Registering and using a historic vehicle

 Applying for historic vehicle registration

 You need a number of documents to register a historic vehicle.
-Find out about the conditional registration process for historic vehicles.
+Find out about the historic vehicle registration for historic vehicles.

 You should also read the historic vehicle sheet to find out the minimum mandatory conditions associated with your vehicle.